synkarius/sleight/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

-## Locked, Enabled, and Role Keys

-The following explains the sharing and resilience features.

-### Role Keys

-Any Sleight element can be tagged with a `role key`.
-This allows it to be targeted for update by an import of other Sleight data.

-(Role keys must be unique.
-This is enforced by validators.)

-Once an element is tagged, it is targeted for override by an element of the same type and role key in a future import.

-This lets command set authors provide commands for users which can be improved or changed later.
-Examples of such changes might include:

-- replacing English role-keyed specs with Spanish role-keyed specs
-- replacing macOS role-keyed actions with Linux role-keyed actions

-### Locked

-Any Sleight element should be able to be locked.
-This means that it will not be targeted for update even though it has a role key.

-This provides users a way to opt-out of specific parts of command set updates without having to deal with something like a merge conflict.

-A user could also just remove the role key from the element they want to edit and opt-out of updates for.

-### Enabled

-Any Sleight element should be able to be enabled for export.
-Sleight data which is not enabled will not be exported.

-(TODO: the enabled flag isn't implemented yet, so everything gets exported.)